 Honey Mustard Glazed Ham

 Saving Money on Honey Mustard Glazed Ham:

-Honey is an item in this recipe that has to potential to be pricey.
-It pays to shop around, buy good quality and keep an open mind.
+Honey is an item in this recipe that has the potential to be pricey.
+It pays to shop around, buy good quality, and keep an open mind.
 The big surprise?
 You might find honey at a very competitive price at your drugstore, often with coupons from the store ad.
 If your honey crystallizes, it’s still good.
-Gently warm it (be careful if it’s in plastic) and it will liquefy again.
+Gently warm it (be careful if it’s in plastic), and it will liquefy again.
 Pour it into a clean, dry jar to store.
-Don’t forget to label it!
+Don’t forget to label!

+Honey Mustard Glazed Ham